 While this pub is a short walk outside the city centre, it is a must for anyone that is a Norwich City Football Club fan.
-After the team won the Championship and secured promotion back to the Premeire League in May 2021, Dave Nash, an artist and fan of the team, painted this mural of Daniel Farke, the head coach.
+After the team won the Championship and secured promotion back to the Premeire League in May 2021, Dave Nash, an artist and fan of the team, painted this mural of Daniel Farke, the manager.

 More Places to See Art in Norwich